 Considering these high-quality additives, we’re giving Scratch 5 out of 5 in this category.

 This is a relatively small company, and because of that they have limited recipes.
 On the one hand, this is a positive because it means they’ve focused more on sustainably sourcing Aussie ingredients.
 But of course, it also means you might not find exactly what you were looking for.

-As of the writing of this article, Scratch has 3 kibble recipes.
+As of the writing of this article, Scratch has three kibble recipes.
 Of these, two are grain-free and one is “regular”.
-One of the grain free recipes and the kibble with grain are single-protein recipes, meaning it’s a good option for dogs with protein sensitivities.
+One of the grain-free recipes and the kibble with grain are single-protein recipes, meaning it’s a good option for dogs with protein sensitivities.
 On the flip side, only one grain-free recipe has no poultry, so you might need to look elsewhere if your dog doesn’t like kangaroo.

 They also only offer kibble recipes.
 If you’re looking for wet or canned options, you’ll have to choose another brand.
-They do offer some high-quality treats like freeze-dried raw kangaroo, beef jerky and “lamb crunch”.
+Our team of independent experts appreciated that they do offer some high-quality treats like freeze-dried raw kangaroo, beef jerky and “lamb crunch”.
 All of these are great options if you want to add some extra protein goodness into your dog’s diet.

 Finally, they have no puppy-specific options, but they do offer different kibble sizes and their recipes are marketed as “great for all ages”.
+Don't worry, we have covered a review on the kibble they market to "large breed puppies" below.
 Because of these small shortcomings, we’re giving Scratch 3 out of 5 in this category.

 This is high-quality dog food, and the price reflects that.
 Of course, because they only sell online and you can’t buy it from retailers, it’s also slightly cheaper than other premium options.
 In general, this is great food at a medium-range price, which isn’t too bad if you’re looking to take care of your dog’s long-term health.